 The following steps assume that you have already enabled SSL between the Access Gateway and the browsers.
-If you haven't, in the Novell Access Manager 3.1 SP2 Access Gateway Guide.
+If you haven't, refer to the Novell Access Manager 3.1 SP3 Access Gateway Guide.

 2 In the Proxy Service List section, click New.